genrnd/soc-aes-accel/README.md

 ```
 Note that:

- * `compatible` property must be exactly `stcmtk,aes`.
+ * the `compatible` property must be exactly `stcmtk,aes`.
- * `interrputs` property must describe two interrupts that is issued by
+ * the `interrupts` property must describe two interrupts that are issued by
-   decryption and encryption accelerators' DMA controllers in FPGA
+   decryption and encryption accelerators' DMA controllers in the FPGA; the
-   respectively.
+   interrupts must be listed in this order.
- * `reg` property must describe four address ranges: aes decryption core
+ * the `reg` property must describe four address ranges:
+   * decryption core registers
-   registers, aes decryption DMA core registers, and the same two for
+   * decryption DMA core registers
-   encryption cores.
+   * encryption core registers
+   * encryption DMA core registers
- * `reg-names` is optional property.
-You may set it to decorate contents of
+ * the `reg-names` property is optional.
+You may set it to influence the
-   /proc/iomem, it has no effect on driver behaviour.
+   contents of /proc/iomem, it has no effect on driver behaviour.

-STC Metortek's SoC-based devices are shipped with custom fpga manager driver
+STC Metortek's SoC-based devices are shipped with custom FPGA manager driver
-(`etn-fpga-mgr.ko`) installed while the upstream Altera's fpga manager (called
+(`etn-fpga-mgr.ko`) installed while the upstream Altera's FPGA manager (called
 `altera.ko` or `socfpga.ko`) device's node is disabled in dts.
 The Metrotek's
-fpga manager driver requires the FPGA firmware to have special capability
+FPGA manager driver requires the FPGA firmware to have a special capability
 called 'features'.

-At the moment of writing `aes-crypto-api-iface` driver the firmware providing
+At the moment of writing `aes-crypto-api-iface` the firmware providing hardware
-hardware AES decryption accelerator device did not have 'features'.
-In order to
+AES decryption accelerator device did not have 'features'.
+In order to run the
-run the firmware properly you have to disable the device handled by Metrotek's
+firmware properly one has to disable the device handled by Metrotek's FPGA
-FPGA manager and enable Altera FPGA manager's device.
+manager and enable Altera FPGA manager's device.

-The task of enabling proper FPGA manager and disabling the other as well as
+The `socfpga_cyclone5_etln.dts` file provided here enables Altera's FPGA
-describing device tree node for the device handled by `aes-crypto-api-iface` are
+manager and describes the device tree node for the device handled by
-solved in `socfpga_cyclone5_etln.dts` DTS for ETLN that can be found in this
-directory.
-Make sure you boot with proper DTS.
+`aes-crypto-api-iface`.
+It is applicable for ETL-N and can be used as a
+reference for writing other device tree specifications.

 USAGE
 -----

-Once you have compiled and installed the `aes-crypto-api-iface`, installed the
+Once you have compiled, installed `aes-crypto-api-iface` and the proper
-proper FPGA firmware and booted the machine with proper DTS you may load the
+FPGA firmware, and booted the machine with the proper DTS you may load the
 `aes-crypto-api-iface` module and start having fun.

-Once loaded the module registers an in-kernel cryptographic cipher that can be
+Once loaded, the module registers an in-kernel cipher that can be used by
-used by various consumers mostly in kernel.
-Userspace can put our hardware
+various consumers which are mostly in kernel.
+Userspace can access our
-cipher to use through interfaces like `AF_ALG` socket family [2] or
+hardware cipher through interfaces like `AF_ALG` socket family [2] or
 `cryptodev.ko` out-of-tree module [1].

 Minimal usage example of our module is presented below.
 It uses openssl in